denn1s/apple-and-lily/Ch. 5 - Valerie.md

 To the left stood my desk, bare except for a closed laptop resting in the center.
 Beside the bed, a single shelf stood against the wall.
 It was mostly empty, holding only the heavy textbooks from my classes, their spines lined up in a row like silent judges.
 They reminded me that I really should be studying right now.

-Everything was clean and orderly, but it lacked something... something I couldn't quite name.
+Everything was clean and orderly, but it lacked something I couldn't quite name.

 I crossed the room and opened the door to my walk-in closet.
 It was the one feature this room had that hers didn't.
 But like the rest of my room, it was mostly empty.